 Remember the following key points:

 - Ensure consistency of brand image and house style across your website, blog and social media pages.
-Take a look at the LawWare social pages by clicking the social media images above, to see what I mean.
+Take a look at the LawWare social pages by clicking the social media images at the foot of this page, to see what I mean.

 - Once you’ve made the commitment to blog and post on social media, keep it up.
 If you don’t, competitors will fill the void you leave.
 If you are short of time, farm it out to a reputable digital media organisation.